 What is endometriosis?

-Endometriosis (say "en-doh-mee-tree-OH-sus") is a problem many women have during their childbearing years.
-It means that a type of tissue that lines your uterus is also growing outside your uterus.
-The clumps of tissue that grow outside your uterus are called implants.
+Endometriosis (say "en-doh-mee-tree-OH-sus") occurs when cells that are like the cells that line the inside of your uterus grow outside of your uterus.
+These cells form clumps of tissue called implants.
 They usually grow on the ovaries, the fallopian tubes, the outer wall of the uterus, the intestines, or other organs in the belly.
 In rare cases, they spread to areas beyond the belly.

 Endometriosis usually isn't dangerous.
 But it can cause pain and other problems.

 Experts aren't sure what causes endometriosis.
 Problems with reproductive organs may cause endometrial cells to go up through the fallopian tubes and into the belly.
 And your immune system may not kill these cells outside the uterus like it should.
 These cells might be carried through the body by blood or lymph fluid.